Carreau/phd-dissertation/parts/part4.rst

-The value of the correlation between the model and the experimentally recorded data can be maximised using already available functions, in particular we used the Nelder–Mead simplex alogithm as implemented in `scipy.optimise` python library.
+The value of the correlation between the model and the experimentally recorded data can be maximised using already available functions, in particular we used the Nelder–Mead simplex algorithm as implemented in `scipy.optimise` python library.
 This gives us the 8 parameters of the doublets.
 Result of the fits are show in :num:`figure #fig-fit-t0`.